 - Country-by-country reporting of revenues, transfers and value sharing.

-Data was collected exclusively from publically-available sources, namely the websites of each company, with analysis guided by questionnaires that were constructed by TI.
+Data was collected exclusively from publicly-available sources, namely the websites of each company, with analysis guided by questionnaires that were constructed by TI.
 Each question that was used to form a rating was scored on a scale of zero to one, with one being the best score.

-TI approached their study based on the notion that a number of the world’s largest publically-traded companies do not have enough transparency measures in place to help prevent another global financial crisis.
+TI approached their study based on the notion that a number of the world’s largest publicly-traded companies do not have enough transparency measures in place to help prevent another global financial crisis.
 Criticism was aimed at companies projecting too little information about their commitments to comprehensive anti-corruption systems.
-Conversely, the report asserts that greater disclosure allows external parties such as investors, the media, activists and citizens to monitor behaviour.
+Conversely, TI asserts that greater disclosure allows external parties such as investors, the media, activists and citizens to monitor behaviour.
 Essentially, TI’s argument is that having strong governance and anti-corruption measures in place is just the first step; whatever measures a company takes must be broadcast clearly to have their full effect.
 Reporting on elements such as anti-corruption programmes, organisational transparency and presence in various countries gives a clearer picture of a company’s operations, revenues, profits and taxation.
 Therefore, stakeholders have the information to make informed decisions and influence corporate behaviour.

 Results and interpretation